amolkokje/terraform_vsphere/README.md

 This project repository provides modules which you can use to deploy virtual machine resources in your vCenter and customize them.
 There are modules for windows/linux machines with static and dynamic IP custom configurations.

-This repo also serves as example code for the Post <>.
+This repo also serves as example code for the Post: https://medium.com/@amolkokje/terraform-vsphere-virtual-machines-limitations-57621a73019a.

 There is also an example main.tf file which you can use as reference.
 Please look out for the comment 'REQUIRED'.
 The variables marked with that comment are required to be specified.